textcreationpartnership/A02415/README.md

 #####Body#####

+1. The new-found Northerne Deedle:
+OR,
+Mirth and wit according to the times,
+Fancies to fit, are in theſe followingrimes.

-1. The ſecond part, To the ſame tune.
+    _ The ſecond part, To the ſame tune.

 **Types of content**